-9.1 If a Project has less than \$1 million in CDFI Fund financing, does a "Categorical Exclusion" apply under 12 C.F.R. §1810.110?
+9.1 If a Project has \$1 million or less in CDFI Fund financing, does a "Categorical Exclusion" apply under 12 CFR Part 1815?

-Yes, 12 C.F.R. §1810.110 includes a Categorical Exclusion for Projects that have \$1 million or less of CDFI Fund financing (excluding any other leveraged capital but including any grants from the CDFI Fund in addition to CMF).
+Yes, 12 CFR Part 1815 includes a Categorical Exclusion for Projects that have \$1 million or less of CDFI Fund financing (excluding any other leveraged capital but including any grants from the CDFI Fund in addition to CMF).
 A Categorical Exclusion means that the CDFI Fund has already determined that the Project does not have a significant effect on the human environment (40 C.F.R. §1508.4).
 Therefore, neither an Environmental Assessment nor an Environmental Impact Statement is required.
 A Categorical Exclusion under the CDFI Fund regulations does not impact the requirements associated with any other Federal programs.